casualwriter/powerpage-md-document/README.md

 1. load markdown file by js function `loadMdFile(file,title)`
 2. parse it into html by js function `simpleMarkdown(mdtext)`
 3. show in right-panel with TOC+scrollspy by js function `simpleTOC( srcDIV, toDiv, title )`
+4. for mobile, show document only. and show TOC by touch-right event

 ### Usage Guide